Max Wise: Kentucky Senate

 In September 2022, former U.S. Ambassador to the United Nations Kelly Craft chose Wise to be her running mate in the 2023 Kentucky gubernatorial election.
+Their ticket placed third in the Republican primary, losing to Kentucky attorney general Daniel Cameron.

 Personal life

 Wise's father is George Wise, and his mother Donna Wise was the women's basketball coach at Campbellsville University.
 She is Campbellsville University's all-time winningest coach, and was inducted into the NAIA Basketball Hall of Fame in 2000, and the Kentucky Athletic Hall of Fame in 2010.

 Wise is married to Heather Hood Wise.
 She had been a high school basketball star at Glasgow High School and started her college career at Georgetown College, and Wise met her when he helped his mother recruit her to play for CU.
 She is now a pediatric dentist.
 They have four children; Grayson, Jackson, Carter, and McLean.